Statistic physics in bound state in 3D fermi gas system: Introduction

-Our main conclusion is that, the SYK physics can be realized in the small polaronic mmentum $\Lambda_{q}$ limit, which is much smaller than the randomly distributed interactions, and in the mean time, the polaron can exists.
+Our main conclusion is that, the physics can be realized in the small bound stateic mmentum $\Lambda_{q}$ limit, which is much smaller than the randomly distributed interactions, and in the mean time, the bound state can exists.
 But once $\Lambda_{q}=0$, the system reduces to the product of two $SYK_{q=2}$ modes due to the flat non-fermi-liquid spectral function.
-Note that, although the tradictional SYK physics require the system to be momentum-independent, i.e., in zero-dimensional space, which can be experimentally realized under strong magnetic field\cite{Chen A} or in a Kagome-type optical lattice\cite{Wei C} to obtain the flat levels, we here provide a route to realize the SYK physics without completely removing the momentum-dependence, but transform the momentum-dependence to the fermion index-dependence with a certain constrain.
-We will discuss in detail about this constrain and to what extent this model can realize the SYK physics in this paper.
+Note that, although the tradictional physics require the system to be momentum-independent, i.e., in zero-dimensional space, which can be experimentally realized under strong magnetic field\cite{Chen A} or in a Kagome-type optical lattice\cite{Wei C} to obtain the flat levels, we here provide a route to realize the physics without completely removing the momentum-dependence, but transform the momentum-dependence to the fermion index-dependence with a certain constrain.
+We will discuss in detail about this constrain and to what extent this model can realize the physics in this paper.
+Our study also reveals the strong suppression effect of strong pairing coupling to the quantum chaos, and it can be realized experimentally in terms of the single-qubit interferometry\cite{Cao}.